Ivan Lappo: Reception and legacy

-Despite running against the main current, Lappo's graduation thesis was very well received; reviewers noticed attention to detail, great command of sources and holistic approach with wide coverage of the background.
-Some criticism was related to his alleged bias, reportedly stemming from sort of Lithuanian patriotism.
+Despite running against the main current, Lappo's graduation thesis was very well received; reviewers noticed attention to detail, great command of sources and a holistic approach with wide coverage of the background.
+Some criticism was related to his alleged bias, reportedly stemming from a sort of Lithuanian patriotism.
 The reception led to offering him the prestigious chair of Russian history in Juriev at the relatively young age of 36.
 Continuation of his work, formatted as a PhD thesis, was also widely acclaimed.
-The rector of the Moscow University Matvey Kuzmich Lyubavskiy suggested that Lappo's work be awarded the Karpov prize, he obtained long-term research contracts and was gradually emerging as a rising star of the Russian historiography.
+The rector of the Moscow University, Matvey Kuzmich Lyubavskiy, suggested that Lappo's work be awarded the Karpov prize; he obtained long-term research contracts and was gradually emerging as a rising star of Russian historiography.

-Lappo's career in academic structures of imperial Russia was terminated due to political turmoil and revolution.
-When on exile in Czechoslovakia his work suffered from limited access to sources.
+Lappo's career in the academic structures of imperial Russia was terminated due to political turmoil and revolution.
+When in exile in Czechoslovakia, his work suffered from limited access to sources.
 His studies on national identities on western Russian borderlands are considered of lower quality; scholars underline rather Lappo's massive pedagogical effort in Prague.
 Acknowledgement of his research in the Republic of Lithuania was partially due to politics, as the Kaunas government was leaving no stone unturned in search for arguments that over the centuries Lithuania has been defending its sovereignty against Polish designs.

-In the USSR Lappo went into almost total oblivion; if mentioned, it was so usually in relation to history of the Tartu University.
-He was stigmatized as scholar from “a historiograhic school characterised by lack of interest when it comes to position of the exploited popular masses”, “typical representative of the official conservative current of the bourgeoisie historiography during the imperialist period”, or static scholar, who was “unable to realize the nature of historical process” and “objective rules of development and reasons for aggravated social contradictions”.
+In the USSR, Lappo went into almost total oblivion; if mentioned, it was usually so in relation to the history of Tartu University.
+He was stigmatized as a scholar from “a historiograhic school characterised by lack of interest when it comes to position of the exploited popular masses”, “typical representative of the official conservative current of the bourgeoisie historiography during the imperialist period”, or static scholar, who was “unable to realize the nature of historical process” and “objective rules of development and reasons for aggravated social contradictions”.

 In the post-Soviet era Lappo gained a few monographic articles by Lithuanian, Russian and Polish authors; they underline his profound knowledge of sources and scholarly competence when it comes to Grand Duchy of Lithuania in the modern era, even if some scholars note "quite paradoxical and partly incoherent" narrative.
 His scientific contribution is discussed against the background of political turmoil in Russia and Eastern Europe, which first condemned Lappo to 20 years of living on exile, and then trapped him in tragically destitute conditions during World War II.